A Walk to Remember: Critical reception

-The film received generally negative reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 27% based on reviews from 105 critics, with an average rating of 4.1/10.
+On Rotten Tomatoes the film has an approval rating of 30% based on reviews from 105 critics, with an average rating of 4.2/10.
 The site's critical consensus says: "Though wholesome, the Mandy Moore vehicle A Walk to Remember is also bland and oppressively syrupy."
 On Metacritic the film has a weighted average score of 35 out of 100, based on 26 reviews, which indicates "generally unfavorable".
 Audiences surveyed by CinemaScore gave the film a grade A on scale of A to F.

 Entertainment Weekly retitled the film "A Walk to Forget".
 Michael O'Sullivan of The Washington Post wrote: "If you can't see everything in this film coming from a mile away, then you really need to get out more."
 Stephanie Zacharek of Salon.com wrote: "A vehicle for teen singing sensation Mandy Moore.
 As vehicles go, it's an Edsel."
 In 2010, Time named it one of the ten worst chick flicks ever made.